Changes to the Retail Leases Act

 Industry code of practice

-The Act will not regulate of the collection and use of tenant’s turnover data from sales and occupancy costs.
+The Act will not regulate the collection and use of tenant’s turnover data from sales and occupancy costs.
 This has been addressed through a voluntary code of conduct, Retail Code of Industry Practice—The Reporting of Sales and Occupancy Costs, which has been negotiated by industry to address information asymmetry.

 Signatories to the code (namely the Australian Retailers Association, the National Retail Association, the Pharmacy Guild of Australia and the Shopping Centre Council of Australia) represent parties to retail leases inside large shopping centres.